Men Know My Sexuality Better Than Me

 Now, it could even be that I have a natural ability to be bisexual but that that potentiality is so repressed in our homophobic culture that I no longer have access to it.
 In fact, one time I found myself rather drawn to one woman, but still didn’t want sex with her.
 So it just seems weird to me to think of myself as bisexual when I have no interest in actual sex.

-But when people write comments insisting I’m bi, the thing they don’t get is that the breast fetish has nothing to do with male heterosexuality, either.
+But the thing is, the breast fetish has nothing to do with male heterosexuality, either.

 Also, when men have been with a particular woman for a while the fetish disappears.
 A number of men have remarked on this, some on this blog.
 A man may still find his partner’s breasts attractive, just as he finds her legs attractive — and new lingerie may help create a sense of newness and mystery — but her naked breasts will not provoke a fetish response in the way a new woman’s breasts would.
 Or in the way that hers did the first few time he saw them.
 There’s a reason why men needed a new Playboy pinup each month, back when Playboy was the porn of choice.
 Guys won’t keep getting aroused by the same woman’s breasts over and over again.
 And yet, he will continue to be turned on by her, and will still want to have sex with her, over and over again.
 And to repeat: In tribal societies where women are topless all the time men don’t get aroused by breasts.
 In 1980’s Europe, when men saw plenty of naked breasts on topless beaches and billboards, the fetish disappeared.
 Men who are overexposed to pornography stop finding breasts attractive.

 What’s arousing is the hiddenness and intrigue behind that which is hidden, heightened by a culture obsessed with breasts as a sex signal.